Kentucky Derby: How to watch, the favorites and what to expect in the 151st running of the race - WTOP News

 What’s the forecast?

-Saturday’s forecast is for a high around 68 degrees (20 Celsius) with sunny skies.
+Saturday’s forecast is for a high around 64 degrees (32 Celsius) with a 90% chance of rain.

 How to watch